ksk-S/ModellingHallucinations/README.md

 #### initial images `init_img="${4:-original}"` [original (default) | blurred]:

-Specify the input images. `blurred` is used for simulating the CBS hallucinations.
+Specify the input images. `blurred` is for simulating the CBS hallucinations. `original` should be used otherwise.

 #### target categories `target_cat="${5:-original}"` [original (default) | shifted]:

 Specify the target categories for for `fixed` Error Function.
-This value is ignored in
+This value is ignored in `winner` or `l2norm` error functions.

 #### Export images `export="${6:-0}"` [0 (default) | 1]:

-If export=1, the program exports images to 'export' folder at certain nubmer of itterations defined 'export_mode'.
+If `export` is `1`, the program exports images to 'export' folder at certain nubmer of itterations defined 'export_mode'.

 #### Export modes `export_mode="${7:-exp}"` [exp | validation | interview]: